 In many cases, insulin injections provide better glycemic control (control of blood sugar levels) than other medications.
 Insulin injections, particularly combined with a proper diet of high-protein, low-carbohydrate foods, are effective in converting many cats to a state of remission.
 This means that insulin injections may be necessary only for a short period of time and then your cat may not need them anymore.

-Theoretically, any treatment that is capable of rapidly and effectively regulating the blood glucose levels can lead to remission.
-However, in practice, many cats respond better to insulin injections than they do to the oral hypoglycemic agents or feeding your cat a diet of special food.
+In practice, many cats respond better to insulin injections than they do to the oral hypoglycemic agents or feeding your cat a diet of special food.
 For this reason, even though alternative treatments may be available if the situation warrants them, insulin is likely to remain the treatment of choice.